Our vision and a radical model

-Flying Elephant Yoga is not a serene, “sacred,” quiet, dark place that is unfamiliar but a cozy home with perfect imperfections, full of good stories, inspiring growth and a safe environment for learning.
+Flying Elephant Yoga is not a quiet, “sacred” dark cave only for the privileged but a cozy home with perfect imperfections, full of good stories, inspiring growth and a safe environment for learning.
 We wanted our yoga practice to blend in with our real lives.

 It took a long and challenging year getting used to the culture, getting to know our friends, our land, our ocean and our weather to build our home base.
 But as they say, “if it were easy, anyone would have done it!”